Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 ```

-The DpdlPacket as defined above, can be allocated and queried via Dpdl scripting API or via the equivalent Java API
+The DpdlPacket as defined above, can be allocated and queried via Dpdl API or via the equivalent Java API

 ```python
 int status = DPDLAPI_swapDpdlChunk("dpdl_PHONEBOOK_BZ", "BolzanoPhone")